retryW/xrp-wallet-generator/README.md

 Good question indeed.
 The only way to be sure is to check the code;

-Wietse original code [is over here](https://github.com/WietseWind/xrp-vanity-generator/blob/master/xrpwallet.js) and as you can see is invoking the method "api.generateAddress()" - and on line 1 and 2:
+Wietse's original code [is over here](https://github.com/WietseWind/xrp-vanity-generator/blob/master/xrpwallet.js) and as you can see, is invoking the method "api.generateAddress()" - and on line 1 and 2:

     const rippleLib  = require('ripple-lib').RippleAPI
     const api        = new rippleLib()